norwd/archive/myplace.frontier.com/~mr.wizard/GLGC/README.txt

  • For high gloss polishing Solid Surface countertops 3M recommends: 366L 100μ dry; 268XA A35 damp; 268XA A10 damp; 268XA A5 damp; 286Q 9μ damp.
 Note the apparent reversal from 5μ to 9μ between steps four and five.

  • Charts in https://www.asahidia.co.jp/eng/wp-content/uploads/2015/05/B02.pdf

 Because (where possible) this chart displays actual particle size rather than estimated performance it diverges from some other references that you may find.
-For example it is clearly stated by 3M that the Trizact A ratings are particle size in microns, yet Komitadjie's chart has them shown differently.
+For example it is clearly stated by 3M that the Trizact A ratings are particle size in microns, yet some charts show them differently.
 This may be explained by the fact that 3M includes charts giving approximate conversion to FEPA P in some of its literature.
 These charts place the Trizact belts at a significantly finer grit than their grading, presumably because 3M claims them to finish to that level relative to some average FEPA P product.
 This may be explained by tighter grading and/or their specific formulation.

 Values based solely on equivalent or estimated performance are avoided with a few exceptions:

  • Spyderco ceramics initially imported from Komitadjie's chart (since refined)
- • Natural whetstones such as Arkansas, Belgian Coticule, etc.
  • 3M Scotch-Brite™ non-woven-fiber coated abrasive
  • New SuperStone ceramic fiber files from Argofile Japan Ltd.
+ • Natural whetstones

 Spyderco-type ceramic is a fused material and cannot be graded with the same particle distribution analysis as other abrasives.
 For an examination of this see: http://moleculepolishing.wordpress.com/2013/08/08/the-mystery-of-the-spyderco-and-the-wicked-edge-ceramic-stones/

 Wicked Edge microfine ceramics were more recently examined in Molecule Polishing blog; https://moleculepolishing.wordpress.com/2016/03/20/ceramic-stones-for-the-weps-compared-again/ and https://moleculepolishing.wordpress.com/2016/03/20/speed-of-the-wicked-edge-stones-and-diamond-films/

+Ceramic fiber cannot be treated as nominally-spherical particles.
+Argofile Japan labels the New SuperStone files with JIS R 6001 grades corresponding to their performance.

+Regarding Natural Stone it must be understood that even among experienced users there is some disagreement on performance estimates as different applications will provide different results.
+The given ranges are large, sometimes extremely so, due not only to the variability of natural material but also to different applications and techniques including surface conditioning.
+The latter is especially important for harder types of "novaculite" (Arkansas, Charnley Forest, Llyn Idwal) where performance is largely dependent on the surface finish applied, much like solid sintered ceramics from Spyderco, Norton Ascent, Idahone, etc.

 Dan's Whetstone Company writes: "Arkansas Novaculite stones are classified by specific gravity and not the size of the grain.
 The grain of the silica crystals that form Novaculite are essentially the same size, 3-5 microns, whether the stone is classified as Soft Arkansas or True Hard Arkansas."

-Ceramic fiber cannot be treated as nominally-spherical particles.
-Argofile Japan labels the New SuperStone files with JIS R 6001 grades corresponding to their performance.
+KKF user captaincaed summarized:

+	• Hardness is often more important than abrasive particle size since the line between abrasive and binder is fuzzier in natural stones vs synths.
+     If you have a solid mass of abrasive and the particles are large-ish, let's say 5-10um, the close packing and non-friability means you'll have a flat honing surface that finishes in the 0.1-1.0um "effective grit" range since you're only using the very tip of each abrasive iceberg.
+     If you slurry a stone like this it will cut more like it's particle size implies, e.g. translucent Arkansas.

+	• Many top ends of many stone ranges are when honing razors with fixed angles and light pressure.
+     For knives I find the effective top end of the range much lower unless you're being incredibly careful/fussy.